Home » All Recipes » Main Dishes » Pineapple Teriyaki Pork Chops Recipe

 Step-By-Step Directions

 Follow these simple directions, and you can’t go wrong!
 This easy dinner recipe comes together in 3 simple steps: marinate, simmer, and bake until perfectly and deliciously tender.
+You can easily double it with no extra effort other than increasing the number of ingredients and using a bigger baking dish.

 A stainless steel bowl with black sauce in it.

-Step one: Prepare the marinade
+Step One: Prepare the marinade

 Place the pork chops in a large resealable bag.
 Set aside.